Salafi jihadism: Germany

 According to the German Federal Office for the Protection of the Constitution in Cologne, the number of Salafists in Germany grew from 9,700 in December 2016 to 10,800 in December 2017.
 In addition to the rise, the Salafist movement in Germany was increasingly fractured which made them harder to monitor by authorities.
 According to the office, street distributions of Quran took place less frequently which was described as a success for the authorities.
 Radicalisation changed character, from taking place in mosques and interregional Salafist organisations to more often happening in small circles, which increasingly formed on the internet.
 A further development was a rise in participation of women.
 According to the FFGI at Goethe University Frankfurt, wahhabist ideology is spread in Germany as in other European country mostly by an array of informal, personal and organisational networks, where organisations closely associated with the government of Saudi Arabia such as the Muslim World League (WML) and the World Association of Muslim Youth are actively participating.

 In February 2017, the German Salafist mosque organisation Berliner Fussilet-Moscheeverein was banned by authorities.
 Anis Amri, the perpetrator of the 2016 Berlin truck attack, was said to be among its visitors.
 In March 2017, the German Muslim community organisation Deutschsprachige Islamkreis Hildesheim was also banned after investigators found that its members were preparing to travel to the conflict zone in Syria to fight for the Islamic State.
 According to the Federal Agency for Civic Education, these examples show that certain Salafist mosques not only concern themselves with religious matters, but also prepare serious crimes and terrorist activities.

-Bosnia and Herzegovina

-Many Islamic religious buildings were damaged or destroyed in the Bosnian War during the 90s, estimates say up to 80%, and some are rebuilt with the aid of funds from Saudi Arabia in exchange for Saudi control which became the starting point of the Wahhabi influence in Bosnia.
-According to a study from 2005, over 3% of the mainstream Sunni Muslim population (around 60,000 people) of Bosnia and Herzegovina identified themselves as wahhabist.
-Despite this, all-covering veils such as niqab and burqa are still a rare sight.